Food and beverage companies, ask yourself these three questions:

 eCommerce + DTC food = A massive opportunity

 Here’s another feather in the cap of DTC wine.
 Far and away the customer lifetime value of selling wine directly to consumers dwarfs other item types.

 Look at this:

 Not only does wine win big again, but tea’s on the bottom of the heap again.
 There seem to be some direct to consumer trends and 2022 food trends you can count on, and there's never been a better time to learn how to ship alcohol.
 Even B2B sales have trouble keeping up with those numbers.

-Not to belabor the point, but DTC food is a unique opportunity in ecommerce.
+Not to belabor the point, but DTC food is a unique opportunity in eCommerce.
 And it’s an especially attractive option for hospitality businesses who are already experts at navigating the commercial food and beverage supply chain.
 Learning how to start a subscription box business may be a good opportunity to expand your reach.

 Direct to Consumer CPG

 Large-scale consumer packaged goods (CPG) companies are joining the digital arena, too.

 Which could prove a bit of a shock to the traditional retail system.
 CPG companies are, of course, some of the most entrenched players in brick-and-mortar sales.

 But it all depends on the approach direct to consumer CPG companies take.
 Some keep the D2C industry at arm’s length.
 They acquire successful D2C companies (see Unilever’s acquisition of Dollar Shave Club—one of the best direct to consumer brands ever) and let them do the heavy lifting.